seankmartin/spyking-circus/docs_sphinx/code/config.rst

 The merging section is::

-    erase_all      = True       # If False, a prompt will ask you to remerge if merged has already been done cc_overlap     = 0.85       # Only templates with CC higher than cc_overlap may be merged cc_bin         = 2          # Bin size for computing CC [in ms] default_lag    = 5          # Default length of the period to compute dip in the CC [ms] auto_mode      = 0.75       # Between 0 (aggressive) and 1 (no merging).
-If empty, GUI is launched remove_noise   = False      # If True, meta merging will remove obvious noise templates (weak amplitudes) noise_limit    = 0.75       # Amplitude at which templates are classified as noise sparsity_limit = 0.75       # Sparsity level (in percentage) for selecting templates as putative noise (in [0, 1]) time_rpv       = 5          # Time [in ms] to consider for Refraction Period Violations (RPV) (0 to disable) rpv_threshold  = 0.02       # Percentage of RPV allowed while merging merge_drifts   = True       # Try to automatically merge drifts, i.e. non overlapping spiking neurons drift_limit    = 0.1        # Distance for drifts.
+    erase_all      = True       # If False, a prompt will ask you to remerge if merged has already been done cc_overlap     = 0.75       # Only templates with CC higher than cc_overlap may be merged cc_bin         = 2          # Bin size for computing CC [in ms] default_lag    = 5          # Default length of the period to compute dip in the CC [ms] auto_mode      = 0.75       # Between 0 (aggressive) and 1 (no merging).
+If empty, GUI is launched remove_noise   = True       # If True, meta merging will remove obvious noise templates (weak amplitudes) noise_limit    = 0.75       # Amplitude at which templates are classified as noise sparsity_limit = 0.75       # Sparsity level (in percentage) for selecting templates as putative noise (in [0, 1]) time_rpv       = 5          # Time [in ms] to consider for Refraction Period Violations (RPV) (0 to disable) rpv_threshold  = 0.02       # Percentage of RPV allowed while merging merge_drifts   = True       # Try to automatically merge drifts, i.e. non overlapping spiking neurons drift_limit    = 1          # Distance for drifts.
 The higher, the more non-overlapping the activities should be

 To know more about how those merges are performed and how to use this option, see :doc:`Automatic Merging <../code/merging>`.
 Parameters that are most likely to be changed:
     * ``erase_all`` If you want to always erase former merging, and skip the prompt